 - Cap Rate Compression: A warning sign when too much capital inflates asset prices ahead of NOI growth.

-Expansion offers consistent returns and low volatility, making it the most competitive yet accessible phase for investors.
-However, those entering late in the cycle must stay alert to early signs of oversupply and soften underwriting assumptions.
+Expansion offers consistent returns and low volatility, making it the most competitive but also the most accessible phase for a wide range of investors.
+That said, if you’re entering late in the cycle, you need to stay sharp about early signs of oversupply and build some conservatism into your underwriting assumptions.

 3. Hyper Supply

-The Hyper Supply phase occurs when the real estate market becomes overheated.
-While demand may still appear strong on the surface, the underlying balance between supply and absorption starts to fracture.
-This imbalance, often triggered by prolonged cap rate compression and excessive construction starts, sets the stage for declining returns, rising vacancy rates, and a looming market correction.
+Hyper Supply is when the market starts running too hot.
+Demand may still look strong on the surface, but the balance between new supply and actual absorption begins to crack.
+Prolonged cap rate compression and excessive construction starts fuel the imbalance, and what follows is a predictable sequence of declining returns, rising vacancies, and a looming correction.

 Key Indicators in Hyper Supply